wrenoud/nos-fpm/markdown/chapter_5.md

 ###### 5.2.2.3.1.1 Pydro Chartlets

 Pydro supports creation of automated “cookie cut” chartlets for features using OpenGL-based “HSTP Control” ChartWindow.
-From the ChartWindow context menu, select “Screen Capture” -> “Auto Chartlets”.
+From the ChartWindow context menu, select “Screen Capture” -&gt; “Auto Chartlets”.
 A subsequent dialog allows you to specify a feature tree template filter to control which items/features have chartlets generated (empty template implies use all features).
 Chartlets are saved in a user-specified directory in PNG format.
 The visible data content within each chartlet is as per the plot configuration as seen in the Pydro ChartWindow.